WindoC/klipper/docs/Filament_Jam_Sensor.md

     pin: ar22
     timer: 1.0
     # timer ; in sec ; setup how often the system check the usage ; default = 1.0
-    extruder_index: 0
+    extruder: extruder
-    # sequence of the extruder to monitor ;
+    # name of extruder
-    # 0 mean 1st extruder , 1 mean 2nd extruder
     base_usage: 3.85
     # base_usage ; in mm (must define) for one up/down cycle
     slow_usage: 200.0